 indolent lymphomas (sometimes called low-grade lymphomas), which are usually slow-growing

-aggressive lymphomas (sometimes called high-grade lymphomas), which are fast-growing and usually need treatment soon after they are diagnosed.
+aggressive lymphomas (sometimes called high-grade lymphomas), which grow more quickly and usually need treatment soon after they are diagnosed.

-Almost all HIV-related non-Hodgkin lymphomas are aggressive.
-The two main types are diffuse large B-cell lymphoma (DLBCL) and Burkitt lymphoma (BL).
+Most HIV-related non-Hodgkin lymphomas are aggressive.
+The two most common types are diffuse large B-cell lymphoma (DLBCL) and Burkitt lymphoma (BL).

 Treatment for HIV-related lymphoma